cloudflare/cloudflare-docs/products/analytics/src/content/faq/web-analytics/index.md

 This error usually occurs when the hostname of the site loading the analytics does not match the name of the analytics site configured in the dashboard.
 Double-check that they are identical.

 Cloudflare matches hostnames based on a postfix.
-For example, if you set up analytics for `example.com`, we'll allow analytics from `www.example.com`, `blog.staging.example.com`, and `fooexample.com`.
-However, we won't allow analytics from `example.com.br`.
+For example, if you set up analytics for `example.com`, we will allow analytics from `www.example.com`, `blog.staging.example.com`, and `fooexample.com`.
+However, we will not allow analytics from `example.com.br`.

-You may also see this error if the site does not send a "Referer" or "Origin" header.
-The "Referer" header is required (don't try to use the "Referrer-policy" header instead).
-We have a change in-flight now that only the "Origin" header will be required – we believe there is no way to disable that in the browser.
+You may also see this error if the site does not send a `Referer` or `Origin` header.
+The `Referer` header is required (do not try to use the `Referrer-policy` header instead).
+We have a change in-flight now that only the `Origin` header will be required – we believe there is no way to disable that in the browser.

 ### The analytics beacon is blocked by ad-blockers (including adblockplus, Brave, DuckDuckGo extension, etc).
 Why is that?

 Cloudflare is aware that the analytics beacon is blocked by these services.

-While Cloudflare Web Analytics uses a JS beacon, Cloudflare’s edge analytics can't be blocked because we can measure every request that's received.
-Edge analytics are available to any customer who "orange clouds" and proxies traffic through Cloudflare.
+While Cloudflare Web Analytics uses a JavaScript beacon, Cloudflare’s edge analytics cannot be blocked because we can measure every request that is received.
+Edge analytics are available to any customer who proxies traffic through Cloudflare.
 Currently, users on Pro, Business, and Enterprise plans get advanced web analytics powered by our edge logs.

-### Why am I not seeing all the metrics for SPA (or even MPA)?
+### Why am I not seeing all the metrics for single-page application (SPA) or multiple-page application (MPA)?

 Every route change that occurs in the single-page app will send the measurement of the route before the route is changed to the beacon endpoint.
 The measurement for the last route change will be sent whenever the user leaves the tab or closes the browser window.
-That will trigger visibilityState to a hidden state.
+That will trigger `visibilityState` to a hidden state.
 Whenever that happens, Beacon JS sends the payload using the [Navigator.sendBeacon method](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) that should not be cancelled even when the browser window is closed.
-However, due to compatibility, old browsers would fallback to using Ajax (XmlHttpRequest), which can be cancelled when the browser window is closed, so the last payload that gets sent to the beacon endpoint can be lost.
+However, due to compatibility, old browsers would fallback to using Ajax (`XmlHttpRequest`), which can be cancelled when the browser window is closed, so the last payload that gets sent to the beacon endpoint can be lost.
 Also, due to various network conditions, there can be data loss when the payload is sent to the beacon endpoint.

 ### For the same site, why would I see more data reported with an automatic setup?